kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 ## TLDR;

-This article describes the benefits of calling production-focused low-level (C/C++) code in Python for functional evaluation and analysis.
+This article describes the benefits of calling production-focused low-level (C/C++) code in Python for **functional** evaluation and analysis.
 Assessment tools developed previously during the PoC stage can be reused.
-Furthermore, complexity for experimentation with various internal parameters is reduced, which can reduce costs and expensive debugging before the final deployment.
+Furthermore, the complexity for experimentation with various internal parameters is reduced, which can optimize costs and expensive debugging prior to the final deployment.
 In the end of the article the key benefits and limitations are presented.

 ## Motivation